Energy crisis could lead to disaster for some

 Global, national and state energy crises squeezing residents in the region need to relent sooner rather than later.

-The average national price of gasoline struck an all-time high again on Tuesday, affected by the war in Ukraine and increased fuel demand in the summer months.
-According to AAA, the average gas price in the region on Monday was $4.49.
+The average national price of gasoline struck an all-time high again last week, affected by the war in Ukraine and increased fuel demand in the summer months.
+According to AAA, the average gas price in the Susquehanna Valley last week was $4.49.
 It was $3.08 the same time a year ago.

-Then on Tuesday, the Pennsylvania Public Utility Commission warned that state residents who don’t shop for suppliers in the online marketplace face electricity generation rate increases between 6% and 45% starting June 1.
+Then the Pennsylvania Public Utility Commission warned that state residents who don’t shop for suppliers in the online marketplace face electricity generation rate increases between 6% and 45% starting June 1.

-Residents in the Danville and Riverside region who get their electricity from PPL face an increase from 8.941 cents to 12.366, an increase of 38.3%.
+Residents in the region who get their electricity from PPL face an increase from 8.941 cents to 12.366, an increase of 38.3%.

 Tracie Witter, PPL regional affairs director, said that equates to a hike of about $34.